 -

-In a large pot of generously salted boiling water, cook the pasta, stirring occasionally, until very al dente (the pasta will continue to cook in the sauce).
+In a large pot of generously salted boiling water, cook the pasta according to package instructions, stirring occasionally, until just al dente, about 2 to 3 minutes less than called for (the pasta will continue to cook in the sauce).
 Reserve 1 cup of the pasta cooking liquid before draining.

 -

-Meanwhile, in a large skillet over medium-low heat (you can also use a Dutch oven or another large pot if you don’t think all the pasta will fit), melt the butter and combine with the oil.
+Meanwhile, in a large skillet or Dutch oven over medium-low heat, melt the butter, then add the oil.
 Add the garlic and cook, stirring frequently, for 1 to 2 minutes, until softened and fragrant.
 Increase the heat to medium, add the wine, and simmer, stirring occasionally, for 4 to 7 minutes, until you can no longer smell the alcohol and the liquid has slightly reduced.
 Stir in the lemon juice and red pepper flakes, if using.

 -